TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Server-Database.md

 ## Analysis

-The following command installs MySQL to the Raspberry Pi:
+The choice of MySQL as the database management system is rooted in its widespread use, robust feature set, and proven performance in handling structured data.
+It ensures that the data remains accurate and intact, even in cases of unexpected failures.
+MySQL is also well-supported on the Raspberry Pi, making it an accessible solution suitable for this project.

+One of the key constraints is ensuring continuity of data flow even during network interruptions.
+To address this, a 10-minute buffering mechanism is implemented in Python.
+This decision is a trade-off between memory usage and data reliability.
+By keeping buffered data in temporary local storage, the system can tolerate short-term outages without impacting data integrity.
+This approach meets the reliability constraint and ensures the system’s availability under intermittent network conditions.

+MySQL installation and security configuration is achieved through standard commands:

     sudo apt install mariadb-server

-To secure the software and set a password:

     sudo mysql_secure_installation

-To access the Raspberry Pi's MySQL server and make changes:

     sudo mysql -u root -p

+This secures the database against unauthorized access, which aligns with both data integrity and ethical constraints regarding user information and surveillance data.

 Most important SQL commands:

     SELECT - extracts data from a database
     UPDATE - updates data in a database
-    DELETE - deletes data from a databse
+    DELETE - deletes data from a database
     INSERT INTO - inserts new data into a database CREATE - used to create a new database, table, index, etc.
     ALTER - used to alter a new database, table, index, etc.